Sam's Homepage

 don't really use this.

 - There are several useful rings in Emacs.
-Sometimes I forget
+Sometimes I

-ring.
-To cycle through the kill
+and the mark ring.
+To cycle through the kill ring

-then M-y to cycle through the last few
+C-y then M-y to cycle through

-the kill ring runs out of room, and it'll keep looping, so it's
+always there until the kill ring runs out of room, and it'll

-a great robust way to save text.
-The search ring preserves your
+keep looping, so it's a great robust way to save text.
+The

-previous searches and can save lots of typing.
-Use M-p and M-n
+lots of typing.
+Use M-p and M-n to cycle through previous

-to cycle through previous searches.
-There is a seperate ring for
+searches.
+There is a seperate ring for every type of search.

-every type of search.
-The mark ring is perhaps the most under
+The mark ring is perhaps the most under used and under

-which will also allow you to set the region by moving the point,
+you to set the region by moving the point, but you can also

-but you can also move back to the mark and cycle through all
+move back to the mark and cycle through all your recent marks

-your recent marks in the current buffer with C-u
+in the current buffer with C-u C-<SPC>.

-C-<SPC>.
-Using the mark ring in conjunction of
+Using the mark ring in conjunction of searching is a great

-searching is a great way to zip around a file quickly.
-Makes me
+way to zip around a file quickly.
+Makes me wonder why we even

-wonder why we even need mice.
+need mice.

 - Macros, Macros, and more Macros.
 Never forget about